-Remote, desolate plains are framed by towering pale blue skies, only separated by occasional ranch boundary fences, semi-arid rock beds, lonely cacti, and creaky-sounding Aeromotor Windmills.
+The ‘Sky Island’ Davis Mountains of West Texas boast some of the darkest skies in the contiguous United States, stretching over 5,000 feet above sea level.
+Remote, desolate plains are framed by towering pale blue skies, separated only by occasional ranch boundary fences, semi-arid rock beds, lonely cacti, and creaky-sounding Aeromotor windmills.
 These features reinforce the feeling that little has changed in the bleached landscape since Texas became the 28th state of the Union in 1845.
-By then, most national land disputes had been settled, and many isolated military outposts were abandoned.
-As a fledgling USA began to develop its imperial expansion, the subsequent oil fever that spread through Texas after Antun Lucas struck gold at Spindletop led to enormous profiteering through 20th-century pumpjacks and modern hydraulic fracturing facilities.
-This man-made bonanza is notably absent on the sky island, as are any significant population centers.
-The Yates Oil Field, the only major man-made structure in West Texas, is located over 150 miles east, providing near-zero light pollution and particularly inky black night skies.
+By then, most national land disputes had been settled, and many isolated military outposts had been abandoned.

 “A still more glorious dawn awaits, not of sunrise, but a galaxy rise.
 A morning filled with 400 hundred billion suns, the rising of the Milky Way.
 An enormous spiral form with collapsing gas clouds, condensing planetary systems, luminous super giants, stable middle aged stars, red giants, white dwarfs, planetary nebulas, supernovas, neutron stars, pulsars, black holes.
 And, there is every reason to think, other exotic objects that we’ve not yet discovered.”